microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/create-your-first-extension.md

 date: 2021-8-16
 ---

-# Creating your first Out-Of-Process Visual Studio extension
+# Creating your first out-of-process Visual Studio extension

 ## Introduction
 This document is a quick walkthrough on how to create your first extension using the new out-of-process extensibility model.